 CPAP Tubing - Replace yearly or earlier if broken or worn out

-CPAP Machine - as required.
-Although many machines continue to operate with no issues, all CPAP machines have an intended service life of five (5) years.
+CPAP Machine - Replace as required.
+Although many machines continue to operate with no issues, all CPAP machines have an intended service life of 3 to 5 years.

 Consider replacing your equipment when CPAP parts discolours, develop mineral buildup or an odour.